rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default ErrorMessage;
 {{< /highlight >}}

-Try to change the naming of a field in your query to something that is not offered by GitHub's GraphQL API and see what's rendered in the browser.
+Try to change the name of a field in your query to something not offered by GitHub's GraphQL API, and observe what's rendered in the browser.
 You should see something like this: *Error: GraphQL error: Field 'viewers' doesn't exist on type 'Query'*.
-Or if you simulate being offline you should get something similar to this: *Error: Network error: Failed to fetch*.
-That's how errors can be differentiated into GraphQL errors and network errors.
-In conclusion, that's how you can handle errors on a component (or query) level when doing queries but also mutations later on.
-So how could this error handling be implemented on an application level?
-First, there is another Apollo package which can be installed for this use case:
+Or, if you simulate offline functionality, you'll see: *Error: Network error: Failed to fetch*.
+That's how errors can be separated into GraphQL errors and network errors.
+You can handle errors on a component or query level but it will also help with mutations latere.
+To implement this into an application, install another Apollo package:

 {{< highlight javascript >}}
 npm install apollo-link-error --save